xenocrat/chyrp-markdown/README.md

 Performance
 -----------

-The parsing performance is somewhat slower than [Parsedown] and [cebe\Markdown][cebe] but with significantly greater [CommonMark] conformance.
+The parsing performance is slower than [Parsedown] and [cebe\Markdown][cebe] but with significantly greater conformance to the [CommonMark] standard, proven by a comprehensive test suite.
 The table below benchmarks the average of 30,000 iterations parsing the 27 KB source for [John Gruber's Markdown syntax documentation][Markdown].

 | Parser                                | Time to parse     | CommonMark conformance |
 | ------------------------------------- | ----------------- | ---------------------- |